-Non-disclosure agreements (NDAs) are the key that unlocks private equity deal sourcing.
-Without them, deal professionals and advisors have no way to dig into potential acquisitions to understand each businesses’ strengths and weaknesses, as well as their long-term potential or viability.
+Non-disclosure agreements are the key to unlocking private equity deal sourcing.
+Without private equity NDAs, deal professionals and advisers have no way to dig into potential acquisitions to understand each business’s strengths and weaknesses, as well as their long-term potential or viability.

-Below, we’ve outlined some of the most important terms in a private equity NDA, which draw nuance from changing business conditions.
-Are you managing NDAs with the speed and precision the market demands?
+Below, we’ve outlined some of the most important terms of NDAs in the private equity space, which draw nuance from changing business conditions.

-The length of time the NDA is enforced on all parties is critical as, again, private equity firms have complex structures with different implications for different functions of the business.
-An NDA that is in effect for too long could risk the firm’s ability to hire certain people, trade with certain companies, or pursue new acquisitions.
+The duration an NDA is enforced on all parties is critical as, again, private equity firms have complex structures with different implications for different functions of the business.
+A private equity NDA that is in effect for too long could risk the firm’s ability to hire certain people, trade with certain companies, or pursue new acquisitions.

 4. Definition of representatives

-It is common practice for buyers to have outside parties who are involved in a deal establish their rights and obligations under a joinder to the NDA.
+It’s common practice for buyers to have outside parties that are involved in a deal establish their rights and obligations under an NDA joinder agreement.
 The joinder is used to explain that the third party is granted access to the information, whether the third party is bound by some or all elements of the NDA, and that it can meet the NDA’s requirements.
 Buyers in this case seek to ensure that the joining party can indeed protect both the seller and its confidential information and that the agreement is enforceable.

 6. No contact